-New Jersey's distracted driving laws generally prohibit all motorists from talking on a handheld cellphone or text messaging while driving.
+New Jersey's distracted driving laws generally prohibit all motorists from talking on a handheld cell phone or text messaging while driving.
 This article discusses the specifics of what the laws prohibit and the costs and other consequences of a texting or cellphone violation.

-New Jersey's distracted driving laws are fairly straightforward: It's generally illegal for all drivers to talk on a cellphone or text message while driving unless the phone or device is in hands-free mode.
+New Jersey's distracted driving laws are fairly straightforward: It's generally illegal for all drivers to talk on a cell phone or text message while driving unless the phone or device is in hands-free mode.

-Fines, points, and license suspension.
+Points and license suspension.
 For a third or subsequent violation, three points will be assessed to the person's driving record, and the judge has the option of suspending the person's license for up to 90 days.
 (Only violations that occurred within ten years of the most current offense are counted.)

 Public transportation drivers are also prohibited from talking on the phone and text messaging while driving.
 However, the restriction applies to handheld and hands-free device use alike.

 Exceptions to NJ's Public Transportation Distracted Driving Law

 The public transportation texting and cell phone ban doesn't apply:

 A public transportation cell phone or texting violation is a disorderly persons offense.
 Convicted drivers face up to six months in jail and a maximum $1,000 fine.